This March, 2026, we’ll get a chance to witness a total lunar eclipse and a Blood Moon in Charlotte, for the first time since last year.

 Is it hard to see the lunar eclipse?

 It’s easy!
 You don’t need totally clear skies, but if it’s extremely cloudy you might have trouble.
-Currently the forecast is for some cloudy skies on Thursday night, but hopefully it won’t be too cloudy.
+I took the above photos with a Digital SLR camera during the previous lunar eclipse in March of 2025.

-You don’t need telescopes, although it can be fun to get a close-up look through a telescope or binoculars.
+You don’t need a telescope, although it can be fun to get a close-up look through a telescope or binoculars.
 And you don’t need special viewing glasses, like you would for a solar eclipse, because there’s no danger in looking directly at the moon at any phase.

 Why is called the Worm Blood Moon?